Download PSK-I Question Bank with valid real questions.

 Are you a professional working in a project management role and curious about Agile Scrum?
 Or maybe you are already using Agile project management with Scrum training but want to get a refresher or expand your knowledge.
 Whether you are new to Agile or have been running sprints, Drexel’s Goodwin College of Professional Studies offers paths and courses to get up to speed about Agile Scrum:

 • Professional Skill Tracks – Be prepared for the hybrid job economy that demands professionals to have a blend of technical and essential “soft” skills.
-PSTs provide you the flexibility to choose a foundational or advanced tracks to advance your career in project management.
+PSTs give you the flexibility to choose a foundational or advanced tracks to advance your career in project management.
 Visit The Skills Hub for more information>

 • Agile Scrum Courses (below) – These two-day workshops are designed for novice to experienced project management professionals who have limited to advanced knowledge and/or experience levels in Agile Scrum